Shehu Shagari: End of the Second Republic

 Shagari ran for a second four-year term in 1983 and won the general election before later being overthrown and arrested by General Muhammadu Buhari in a military coup on 31 December 1983.

 Personal life

 Death

-On 28 December 2018 at about 6:30pm, Shehu Shagari died from a brief illness at the National Hospital, Abuja where he was admitted to and undergoing treatment before his death.
+On 28 December 2018 at about 6:30pm, Shehu Shagari died from a brief illness at the National Hospital, Abuja, where he was admitted to and undergoing treatment before his death.
 It was confirmed by his grandson Bello Bala Shagari and Governor Tambuwal in similar tweets at the time of his death.

 Marriages

 Shehu Shagari married three wives: Amina, Aisha, and Hadiza Shagari.
 He had several children, including Muhammad Bala Shagari and Aminu Shehu Shagari.
-On 24 August 2001, his wife, Aisha Shagari, died in a London hospital following a brief illness.
+On 24 August 2001, Aisha died in a London hospital following a brief illness.
 She was 49.
-Hadiza Shagari, at the age of 80, died from COVID-19 complications in Abuja on 12 August 2021.
+Hadiza died at the age of 80 from COVID-19 complications in Abuja on 12 August 2021.

-Titles and honours

-Traditional titles

-In 1962, he was made the Turaki of the Sokoto Sultanate by the Sultan of Sokoto Siddiq Abubakar III.
-Turaki means an officer at court, in this case referring to the sultan's court at the palace of Sokoto.
-In addition, he held the chieftaincy titles of the Ochiebuzo of Ogbaland, the Ezediale of Aboucha and the Baba Korede of Ado Ekiti.